Tahoe Fund

 Submit a Project

 At the Tahoe Fund, we work directly with our partners on projects that improve the Lake Tahoe environment for all to enjoy.
-Over the past decade, we have granted funds to over 80 different environmental improvement projects.
+Over the past decade, we have granted funds to over 220 different environmental improvement projects that align with our three focus areas:

 Early-Stage Grants